bet4a/d3wiki/SVG-Shapes.md

 <a name="arc" href="#arc">#</a> d3.svg.<b>arc</b>()

 Constructs a new arc generator with the default *innerRadius*-, *outerRadius*-, *startAngle*- and *endAngle*-accessor functions (that assume the input data is an object with named attributes matching the accessors; see below for details).
-When the default accessors assume that the arc dimensions are all specified dynamically, it is very common to set one or more of the dimensions as a constant, such as setting the inner radius to zero for a pie chart.
+While the default accessors assume that the arc dimensions are all specified dynamically, it is very common to set one or more of the dimensions as a constant, such as setting the inner radius to zero for a pie chart.
 The input to the generator is always a single element for which to generate an arc.
 The output is a closed solid arc, as in a pie or donut chart:

 ![arc](arc.png)